Lone Pine High School

+Lone Pine High School is a public high school in Lone Pine, California.
+It is a part of the Lone Pine Unified School District.

+The district includes Lone Pine, Cartago, Darwin, Keeler, Olancha, and Pearsonville.

-Lone Pine High School was established in 1916, making it one of the oldest active high schools in the county.
+It was established in 1916, making it one of the oldest active high schools in Inyo County.
 The first graduating class of the school was in 1920.
 The class of 2019 was the 100th graduating class in Lone Pine High School's history.
-It is the only high school in the Census-designated place (CDP) of Lone Pine, California.
+It is the only high school in the Census-designated place (CDP) of Lone Pine.

 Athletics

-Lone Pine's school mascot is the golden eagle .But until the mid 1980's,the mascot and athletics team's were generally referred to as the Eagles,and the mascot was portrayed as a bald eagle.But a dead Golden Eagle was found not to far from the school and it's body was taxidermied and put on display in the school's trophy case and the athletic teams began being called the Golden Eagles after that.In the early 1980s, there was a student vote on changing the school colors from Purple and Gold to Silver and Blue and rename the school's mascot from the Eagles to the Cowboy/Cowgirls,which was rejected by the students.
-Lone Pine offers a variety of varsity sports, including football, volleyball, basketball (boys and girls), skiing and snowboarding, baseball, softball, golf, and track and field.The football team holds the longest losing streak in California high school football history.
+Lone Pine's school mascot is the golden eagle.
+But until the mid-1980s, the mascot and athletics team's were generally referred to as the Eagles, and the mascot was portrayed as a bald eagle.
+But a dead Golden Eagle was found not to far from the school and its body was taxidermied and put on display in the school's trophy case and the athletic teams began being called the Golden Eagles after that.
+In the early 1980s, there was a student vote on changing the school colors from Purple and Gold to Silver and Blue and rename the school's mascot from the Eagles to the Cowboy/Cowgirls, which was rejected by the students.
+Lone Pine offers a variety of varsity sports, including football, volleyball, basketball (boys and girls), skiing and snowboarding, baseball, softball, golf, and track and field.
+The football team holds the longest losing streak in California high school football history.
 From 1975 to 1982, the Lone Pine Golden Eagles football team lost 55 straight games in the Desert-Inyo League, which they had been a member for many years.
 It is to date the longest losing streak in CA high school football history.
 After the long losing streak and failing to win a single league title, starting at least in 1957, when other much larger schools joined in the Desert-Inyo League(DIL), the school ditched 11-man football for eight-man football in 1982 after being an 11-man team for most of its program's history and only seeing pockets of success over those years.
 They started facing smaller schools like Maricopa, Big Pine, and Owens Valley High School, as they could no longer compete with larger schools in the Desert-Inyo League that consisted of: Tehachapi, Boron, Kern Valley, Trona, Bishop Union, Rosamond, Mojave, Desert Air Force Base, and Mammoth high school.
 Ironically enough, Mojave, Trona, and Mammoth High have all since become 8-man football teams as well, which has resulted in the return of the annual rivalry games between the 4 schools.